joshmfrancis/Full-Stack-Hogwarts-Database-Project/README.md

 Problems:

- - The program doesn't accept multiword names for creating a House.
+ - The program doesn't accept multiword names for the creation of a House.
  - The program isn't the best implementation of an employee's view from the front end.